 I dropped my stick.
 Who's cruel now? my conscience asked me.
 At least the guards don't kill innocent people.

 I got down from the tree.
 I felt that it would be disrespectful to enjoy a moment of peace in my favorite place so shortly after I had won that peace by murdering an innocent creature.
 As I stood on the ground, however, looking at the bird I had killed, I started to feel that this was not enough.
 To just walk away and leave it on the ground after killing it.
 So I picked it up.
 I climbed back into the tree, to the highest spot, and set it in its nest.
-And then I felt better.
+It was a rather meaningless gesture, but I felt the need to do it.

 "Hey!" said Gabriel from behind me, panting.
 "I've been looking all over for - what is it?"